sirampy/Team22/testing_results.md

 ![sine wave waveform](images/sine_test.png)
 this test demonstrates that memory read instructions work
 ### 3. PDF
 getting this to work nicely was a bit more envolved, as I had to throw together a quick python script to allow the user to select which array_data to use.
-The data is so large that I also need to increase the size of the data_mem to accomodate
+The data is so large that I also need to increase the size of the data_mem to accomodate.